arivictor/argos/README.md

 ## Further Reading

-Argos can do more than just basic workflows.
+AroFlow can do more than just basic workflows.

 - Map a plugin over a list of items (in sequence or in parallel)